arthurngyn/arthurngyn/README.md

 ### Hello Everyone!👋
-My name is Arthur Nguyen and I'm currently in 12th grade.
-I'm experienced in Java and Python.
-One of my strongsuits are camera systems.
-I've created multiple types from OpenCV, custom Tensorflow models, and custom Tensorflow Recgonition models.
+My name is Arthur Nguyen and I'm currently a Freshman in college.
+I'm experienced in Java, Kotlin, and Python.
+I love to work with computer vision!
+I've worked with many practices such as Tensorflow Object Detection, Tensorflow Image Recognition, and OpenCV.

 ### About Me